pbrianmackey/WorldOfWarcraftAddOn/README.md

 #Introduction to WoW Addon Development

 This tutorial shows you what you need to get started building WoW add ons.
 I have links to important tutorials.
 And I show you a way to setup your environment to speed and ease the development process.
 This tutorial is geared towards Mac.
+This tutorial is current as of Warlords of Draenor.
 Translating to a PC should be pretty easy to do.
 Building AddOns for World of Warcraft requires a few tools and just 3 files:

 * WorldOfWarcraftAddOn.lua
 * WorldOfWarcraftAddOn.toc
 * WorldOfWarcraftAddOn.xml

 The extensions (lua, toc and xml) tell you what type of file it is.
+To run this simple "Hello World" example copy the 3 files to /Applications/WorldOfWarcraft/Interface/AddOns/WorldOfWarcraftAddOn.
+Then launch WoW.
+The AddOn simply displays the words "Hello World!" in the chat window.

 Lua:  A programming language.
 The guts of what you write goes here. <br />
 Toc:  Table of contents file.
 It tells WoW what files you made.  <br />
 Xml:  The WoW interface is built with XML.
 This is how you hook into it.
 Kinda like how HTML web pages work.<br /><br />

-For a good general tutorial on what these files mean go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial
+This program is based off a wowwiki tutorial.
+For a in depth tutorial of how this program works go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial

 You can write World of Warcraft AddOns with notepad.
 However, I prefer to use a tool that helps me program.
 These tools add keyword highlighting and make it easy and fast to test your program.